scipo-code/ordinator-monorepo/README.md

 ISSUE #000 TODO [ ] 2025-07-23 make every field in `SchedulingEnvironment` `pub(crate)` or lower
-ISSUE #000 TODO [ ] 2025-07-23 move SAP logic and specifics out of `SchedulingEnvironment` and into the infrastructure layer ISSUE #000 TODO [ ] 2025-07-23 make a `just` command for running the `test_complete_system` -->
+ISSUE #000 TODO [ ] 2025-07-23 move SAP logic and specifics out of `SchedulingEnvironment` and into the infrastructure layer ISSUE #000 TODO [ ] 2025-07-23 make a `just` command for running the `test_complete_system` ISSUE #000 TODO [ ] 2025-07-23 Implement the applicative rules and rule engine.
+-->
 # Ordinator
 Ordinator is a multi-actor scheduling system.
 The system is based on actors